Clinton-Davis/chow/README.md

 - **A user profile page:** A profile section for the users.
 - **A star rating system:** To be able to sort the recipes from best down.
 - **A comments section in the recipes:** A comment section to leave advice or ideas to future users.
-- **A users favourite section:** To mark as favours tag so the users may keep a list of all the recipes they enjoyed the most and want to keep in their profile.
+- **A users favourite section:** To tag a recipe as favourite so the users may keep a list of all the recipes they enjoyed the most, to keep in their profile.
 - **A cloud-based image library:** The user may upload their own images.
 That gets stored in the cloud-based library.
 That optimizes the images and will speed up the loading time.

 ---